-This week’s parashat gets its name from Pinchas (or as English translations call him “Phinehas”).
-We learn about HaShem’s reward for Pinchas due to his action of killing Zimri, a prince of the tribe of Simeon at the end of last week’s parashat.
-We also read about the third and final census in the Wilderness as the Israelites were about to enter the Land; we see the petition by the daughters of Zelophehad for a portion in the Land as their father had no sons, and HaShem granting them their request and also creating a similar decree of justice for the entire nation; we see Moses ask HaShem to appoint a leader to replace him, and HaShem choosing Joshua; and finally, the parashat ends with HaShem reminding the nation of the tamid and mussaf offerings.
+This week’s parashah gets its name from Pinchas (or as English translations call him “Phinehas”).
+Within this week’s parashah, we learn about Hashem’s reward for Pinchas due to his action of killing Zimri, a prince of the tribe of Simeon at the end of last week’s parashah.
+We also read about the third census in the Wilderness as the Israelites were nearing their entry into the Promised Land; we see the petition by the daughters of Zelophehad for a portion in the Land as their father had no sons, and Hashem granting them their request and also creating a similar decree of justice for the entire nation; we see Moses ask Hashem to appoint a leader to replace him, and Hashem choosing Joshua; and finally, the parashah ends with Hashem reminding the nation of the tamid and mussaf offerings.

-Now, this “man” was no ordinary man.
-We find out later that it was Zimri, son of Salu, prince of a father’s house of the Simeonites.
-He was a prominent prince from the Tribe of Simeon.
+Now, this “Israelite man” was no ordinary man.
+We find out later that it was Zimri, son of Salu, prince of a father’s house of the Simeonites: He was a prominent prince from the Tribe of Simeon!
 Moreover, the Midianite woman was no ordinary woman.
 Her name was Cozbi, daughter of Zur, who was one of the five kings of Midian.
-She was a princess.
-Pinchas saw a prominent leader of Israel parading his exploit in the midst of the Israelites… nay, even more than that, in the presence of Moses and at the entrance to the Tabernacle!
+She was a princess!
+So, Pinchas saw a prominent leader of Israel parading his exploit in the midst of the Israelites… nay, even more than that, in the presence of Moses, and at the entrance to the Tabernacle!
 For whatever reason, Pinchas was the only one to step up and act.
-Pinchas walked right into Zimri’s tent and killed both of them while they were in the midst of their act of promiscuity.
+Pinchas walked right into Zimri’s tent and killed both of them while they were in the midst of their promiscuous act.
 Pinchas didn’t care about title, position or status.
-He saw blatant disregard for HaShem’s commandments and the desecration of HaShem’s Name, and he jumped into action.
-Remember, HaShem had just given the command to kill the idolaters; and this appears to be the first recorded death of the idolaters – and a prominent prince (and foreign princess) at that too.
-Yet, Pinchas did not hestitate in snuffing out the wickedness in their midst.
+He saw blatant disregard for Hashem’s commandments and the desecration of Hashem’s Name, and he jumped into action.
+Remember, Hashem had just given the command to kill the idolaters; and this appears to be the first recorded death of the idolaters – and a prominent prince (and foreign princess) at that too.
+Yet, Pinchas did not hesitate for a second in snuffing out the wickedness in their midst.

 What is so special or important about Pinchas’ actions that he merited to carry on the office of Kohen Gadol after his father Elazar?
-According to Or HaChaim, there were three notable things that Pinchas did to warrant HaShem’s honour: 1) Pinchas put himself in significant danger by killing a prince from one of the tribes; 2) The vengeance was for the sake of HaShem’s Honor alone and not for any ulterior motive; and 3) The act Pinchas performed was not done in private, hidden from other people; rather, he sanctified the Name of HaShem in the midst of the congregation and assembly.
-As a result, HaShem gave to Pinchas His covenant of peace, that would translate for him and his offspring into a covenant of eternal priesthood.
+There were three notable things that Pinchas did to warrant Hashem’s honour: 1) Pinchas put himself in significant danger by killing a prince from one of the tribes; 2) The vengeance was for the sake of Hashem’s Honor alone and not for any ulterior motive; and 3) The act Pinchas performed was not done in private, hidden from other people; rather, he sanctified the Name of Hashem in the midst of the congregation and assembly.
+As a result, Hashem gave to Pinchas His covenant of peace, that would translate for him and his offspring into a covenant of eternal priesthood.

 A precedent was set at the sinning of the Golden Calf that rang clearly in the actions of Pinchas.
-Whether as a tribal action by the Tribe of Levi or as an individual action by Pinchas, it took zealous acts like these to sanctify the Name of HaShem as a result of the breakout of such severe sin in the midst of the nation.
-It took these great acts of alacrity, of rushing to sanctify the Name of HaShem, to cause the Tribe of Levi to be elevated to a higher, consecrated level… to be set apart from the rest of the nation as first-born of HaShem; and to cause Pinchas to be elevated to the highest level of the priesthood, to succeed his father Elazar as next in line to be Kohen Gadol.
+Whether as a tribal action by the Tribe of Levi or as an individual action by Pinchas, it took zealous acts like these to sanctify the Name of Hashem as a result of the breakout of such severe sin in the midst of the nation.
+It took these great acts of alacrity – of rushing to sanctify the Name of Hashem, to cause the Tribe of Levi to merit elevation to a higher, consecrated level… to be set apart from the rest of the nation as first-born of Hashem; and to cause Pinchas to be elevated to the highest level of the priesthood, to succeed his father Elazar as next in line to be Kohen Gadol.

-Embodied in the most important prayer in Judaism – the Shema – is the declaration of HaShem’s rulership:
+Embodied in the most important prayer in Judaism – the Shema – is the declaration of Hashem’s rulership (Deuteronomy 6:4):

 שְׁמַ֖ע יִשְׂרָאֵ֑ל יְהוָ֥ה אֱלֹהֵ֖ינוּ יְהוָ֥ה ׀ אֶחָֽד׃